I love kantha quilts and in this post I am going to show you how you can make your own DIY kantha quilt curtains!

 Kantha quilts are beautiful, vibrant, colorful quilts that originate in India and Bangladesh.
 They are made from pieces of women’s old saris and are intricately hand stitched stitched to create light blankets and throws out of scraps of fabric.
 I love how they re-purpose these to make a completely new beautiful and practical product.

 Kantha quilts are very bohemian in home decor.
 My style is is boho eclectic and I absolutely love the look of kantha quilts!
-I searched the internet for kantha curtains but had no luck finding any in my price range.
+I searched the internet for kantha quilt curtains but had no luck finding any in my price range.
 I decided to get creative and cut a kantha quilt in half, sew it and transform them into gorgeous curtains for our family room.
+Today I am going to show you how to do this!

 Below are some pretty kantha quilts that would be perfect to use in this project for curtains.
 (They are all on Amazon too!)